Utah Teen Tyerell Przybycien Gets Five Years To Life For Helping His Friend Hang Herself

 Even Przybycien’s defense attorneys admitted that the youth played a role in the young lady’s suicide, but they differed with prosecutors over the extent of that role.

 Tyerell’s defense attorneys claimed that Brown’s decision to end her life was her own, and that his involvement was coincidental.
-Brown’s family, however, claimed that she would be alive had Tyerell not encouraged her and helped her – they even pointed to text messages the two had exchange in which he talked about her killing herself.
+Brown’s family, however, claimed that she would be alive had Tyerell not encouraged her and helped her.
+They even pointed to text messages the two had exchanged in which he talked about her killing herself.

 Prosecutors initially charged Przybycien with first-degree murder.
 However, those charges were dropped when he took a plea deal, in which he admitted to child abuse homicide.